adibaba/xmasgraph/README.md

 # xmasgraph

-A graph template, which an be used for creating advent calendars or teaching/learning approaches in November/December.
+xmasgraph is a graph template, which an be used for creating advent calendars or teaching/learning approaches in November/December.

+The graph consists of 24 vertices (nodes/circles/bubbles/stars) at fixed positions.
+The vertices can be connected layer by layer.

+The templates listed below are designed for DIY handicraft projects.

 Teaching ideas: